 Frequently Asked Questions

-A male and female person, at least 18 years of age, not nearer of kin than second cousins or cousins of the half blood, and not having a husband or wife living, may be joined in marriage.
+Persons at least 18 years of age, not nearer of kin than second cousins or cousins of the half blood, and not having a living spouse, may be joined in marriage.
 Both parties must appear at the Marriage License Bureau in either Reno or Incline Village.

 Blood tests are not required in Nevada, and there is no waiting period.